tbhdbsys/angular-meteor-docs/client/content/tutorials/socially/angular1/tutorials.socially.angular1.step_03.md

 # Upgrading to controllerAs syntax

-As a best practice, and as preparation to the future Angular 2.0, we recommend use `controllerAs` syntax, you can find more information about why and how to use it in [JohnPapa's styleguide](https://github.com/johnpapa/angular-styleguide#style-y030)
+As a best practice, and as preparation for the future Angular 2.0, we recommend use `controllerAs` syntax, you can find more information about why and how to use it in [JohnPapa's styleguide](https://github.com/johnpapa/angular-styleguide#style-y030)

 So first, let's give a name to our controller in the view: